ojacques/mkdocs-git-committers-plugin-2/README.md

 ## Limitations

-- Getting the contributors relies on what is available on GitHub.
-This means that for new files, the build will report no contributors (and informed you with a 404 error which can be ignored)
+- Getting the contributors relies on what is available on GitHub or GitLab.
-  When the file is merged, the contributors will be added normally.
 - For now, Git submodule is not supported and will report no contributors.

 ## Usage